burikk/diet-app/README.md

 If they are not, just enter `sudo chown -R YOURUSER:YOURGROUP var` outside the PHP container
 5) Go to the PHP container running `docker compose exec php bash`
 6) To install application and all the Composer dependencies run `composer install && composer dump-autoload`

+## Code sniffers
+* There are installed PHP CS Fixer and PHPStan static analysis tools
+* To use them and test your code get into the PHP container `docker compose exec php bash` and run `composer fix`